SAP/spartacus-docs/_pages/fsa/features/fsa-quote-comparison.md

 - the **Quote & Applications** page of the **My Account** area
 - the **Quote Details** page

-### Selecting Quotes from Quote & Applications Page
+### Selecting Quotes from Quotes & Applications Page

 On the Quotes & Applications page, there are three main actions that the customer can do: